The Second World Book Series

 Environmental Physiology Lab] and he is one of my most amazing people.
 He

-started as a deep sea diver before becoming an
+started as a deep sea diver before becoming an astronaut.

 Dr. John Spencer, Department of Space